Radio City Music Hall#21 in Best Things To Do in New York City

 It's where Ella Fitzgerald pined for the man she loved, the Rolling Stones couldn't get no satisfaction and Lady Gaga had a "Bad Romance."
 Among performers, there's no New York concert venue that's quite like Radio City Music Hall.
 You can visit the space for a performance or to get a dose of its lengthy, melodious history on a one-hour Stage Door Tour.

 In fact, it's through the stage door that most visitors experience Radio City.
 Enthusiastic guides will stroll you passed the Great Stage and let you see the hydraulic elevators that transport the stage sets.
-One TripAdvisor raves, "The guide was very informative, and the building was so full of Art Deco, it could almost have been a museum!
-One word to the wise: Take your tour earlier in the day -- the closer you get to show time, the more abbreviated your history lesson will be.
+Travelers enjoyed the backstage tours, citing the knowledgeable guides and the iconic venue's interesting history as reasons they enjoyed the up-close look.
+One word to the wise: Take your tour earlier in the day – the closer you get to show time, the more abbreviated your history lesson will be.
 Visitors who were here for a show say there's not a bad seat in the house.

 You'll find Radio City Music Hall in midtown Manhattan, at 50th Street and Sixth Avenue.
-For tours, adults can expect to pay $19.95, seniors and children under age 12 can enter for $15.
-Tours run daily from 11 a.m. to 3 p.m. each day.
-Show times and prices vary, so check the hall's official website for details on upcoming performances.
+For tours, adults can expect to pay $30, and children younger than 12 can enter for $26.
+Tours run daily from 9:30 a.m. to 5 p.m.
+Show times and prices vary, so check the venue's official website for details on upcoming performances.